 Violent crimes and gang activities exact a high toll on individuals and communities.
-Many of today's gangs are sophisticated and well-organized.
-They use violence to control neighborhoods and boost their illegal money-making activities, which include robbery, drug and gun trafficking, fraud, extortion, and prostitution rings.
+Many of today's gangs are sophisticated and well organized.
+They use violence to control neighborhoods and boost their illegal money-making activities, which include robbery, human trafficking, drug and gun trafficking, fraud, extortion, and prostitution rings.
 These gangs do not limit their illegal activities to single jurisdictions or communities.
-The FBI is able to work across such lines, which is vital to the fight against violent crime in big cities and small towns across our nation.
-Every day, FBI Special Agents work in partnership with Federal, state, local, and Tribal officers and deputies on joint task forces and individual investigations.
+The FBI is vital to this fight in big cities and small towns throughout the Nation because we are able to cross jurisdictions and investigate wherever the evidence leads.

+Every day, FBI special agents partner with federal, state, local, territorial, and tribal officers and deputies on joint task forces and on individual investigations.
 FBI joint task forces-Violent Crime Safe Streets, Violent Gang Safe Streets, and Safe Trails-focus on identifying and targeting major groups operating as criminal enterprises.
-Much of the FBI criminal intelligence is derived from our state, local, and Tribal law enforcement partners, who know their communities inside and out.
+Much of the FBI criminal intelligence is derived from our state, local, territorial, and tribal law enforcement partners, who know their communities inside and out.
 Joint task forces benefit from FBI surveillance assets, and our sources track these gangs to identify emerging trends.
-Through these multi-subject and multi-jurisdictional investigations, the FBI concentrates its efforts on high-level groups engaged in patterns of racketeering.
-This investigative model enables us to target senior gang leadership and to develop enterprise-based prosecutions.
+Through these multi-subject and multi-jurisdictional investigations, the FBI concentrates its efforts on high-level groups engaged in criminal conspiracies and patterns of racketeering.
+This investigative model enables us to target senior gang leadership and develop enterprise-based prosecutions.

 By way of example, the FBI has dedicated tremendous resources to combat the threat of violence posed by MS-13.
 The atypical nature of this gang has required a multi-pronged approach.
 We work through our task forces here in the United States, while simultaneously gathering intelligence and aiding our international law enforcement partners.
-We do this through the FBI's Transnational Anti-Gang Task Forces ("TAGs").
-Established in El Salvador in 2007 through the FBI's National Gang Task Force, Legal Attaché San Salvador, and the United States Department of State, each TAG is a fully operational unit responsible for the investigation of, primarily, MS-13 operating in the northern triangle of Central America and threatening the United States.
-This program combines the expertise, resources, and jurisdiction of participating agencies involved in investigating and countering transnational criminal gang activity in the United States and Central America.
-There are now TAGs in El Salvador, Guatemala, and Honduras.
-Through these combined efforts, the FBI has achieved substantial success in countering the MS-13 threat across the United States and Central America.
+We do this through the FBI's Transnational Anti-Gang Task Forces.
+Established in El Salvador in 2007 through the FBI's National Gang Task Force, Legal Attaché San Salvador, and the United States Department of State, each Anti-Gang Task Force is responsible for the investigation of, primarily, MS-13 operations in the northern triangle of Central America and the United States.
+This program combines the expertise, resources, and jurisdiction of participating agencies to investigate and counter transnational criminal gang activity in Central America and the United States.
+There are now Transnational Anti-Gang Task Forces in El Salvador, Guatemala, and Honduras.
+Through these combined efforts, the FBI has achieved substantial success in countering the MS-13 threat across Central America and the United States.